aeporreca/aeporreca.github.io/index.md

 My current research interest is the computational complexity theory of parallel computing models, and in particular bio-inspired ones such as membrane systems (or P systems), reaction systems, and cellular automata.

-You can contact me by email at <porreca@disco.unimib.it>.

 Contacts
 ========